Understanding Marketing Attribution Models – it’s easier than you think!

-Also called U-shaped attribution, or even bathtub attribution (Badewanne-Modell) in German!
-This model grants 40% of the attribution to the first and last touch point, splitting the remaining 20% evenly among the other touchpoints.
+Also called U-shaped attribution and this model grants 40% of the attribution to the first and last touch point, splitting the remaining 20% evenly among the other touchpoints.
 In our example, paid search and direct search receive 40% each, while the other steps get 6,67% each.
 Although possibly the most advanced attribution model, it still distributes fixed values.
 There is no appreciation of the impact of each step.

 Algorithmic attribution is like the Rolls Royce of marketing attribution.
 Not only does it consider each step in the customer journey, it also attributes a customized value to each of them.
 It requires the intervention of data scientists to build and maintain algorithms that can appraise the importance of each touchpoint in the customer journey.
 The more information you want to gather, the more algorithms you need.
 For example, you may want to track a customer journey from someone who uses several devices.
 Or you may want to measure the influence of your TV spots on your online customers.
 With connected objects, you might even track offline advertising!
 Imagine Donna is walking by a connected scrolling advertising board with her phone in her bag.
 Advanced attribution could detect the proximity of both connected object and estimate that the ad on the board was part of her customer journey.

 So what is the right attribution model then?

 This is a tough question to answer.
 There is no right or wrong, it depends on how you want to measure your data.
 The most important thing is for you to be aware of which attribution model you use to understand the relevance of your advertising reports.

 Clearly, algorithmic attribution is more accurate than the other types of attribution.
 It helps you get past the hindrance of cross-channel advertising and cross-device users.
 In other words, you can see how you lure customers to you, regardless of how many devices they use or which advertising channel they are exposed to.
 Even the most reluctant clients are under the radar.